zwave-js/node-zwave-js/docs/api/controller.md

 - `getAllAssociationGroups` returns all association groups of a given **node and all its endpoints**.
 The returned `Map` uses the endpoint index as keys and its values are `Map`s of group IDs to their definition
 - `getAssociations` returns all defined associations of a given node **or** endpoint.
 If no endpoint is given, the associations for the root endpoint (`0`) are returned.
 - `getAllAssociations` returns all defined associations of a given **node and all its endpoints**.
 The returned `Map` uses the source node+endpoint as keys and its values are `Map`s of association group IDs to target node+endpoint.
 - `addAssociations` can be used to add one or more associations to a node's or endpoint's group.
-You should check if each association is allowed using `isAssociationAllowed` before doing so.
+You should check if each association is allowed using `checkAssociation` before doing so.
 - To remove a previously added association, use `removeAssociations`
 - A node can be removed from all other nodes' associations using `removeNodeFromAllAssociations`